Nandanalinson/haiku/README.md

 # 🌸 Haiku Generator

-*A word-powered haiku generator built with Flask, HTML, CSS, JavaScript, and the Grok Mini API.*
+*A word-powered haiku generator built with Flask, HTML, CSS, JavaScript, and the Gemini API.*

 ## ✨ Overview